melanj/melanj.github.io/README.md

 **Virtusa Corporation**
 January 2017 to Present

 Confidential Client, it's a world leader Managed Security Services Provider - addressing complex Cyber Security Threats. it's provides cyber security solutions, including early warning, actionable intelligence of cyber threats.
 Cyber threat forensics & remediation services for the Enterprise, Education, Government & Utility customers that are common victims of serious security breaches and Ransomware.
 Working with CSOs, IT Directors & Security Managers Managed Service Security Solutions to design solutions to prevent, detect, predict & rapidly respond to cyber security attacks.

 - Closely work with the subject matter experts, architects and on-site team for the requirement analysis and to find out the improvement opportunities.
 - Developed functional and technical specifications based on customer inputs and Analyzed, designed
-- Strong experience on designing and developing systems ranging from as simple as stand-alone applications with a nice GUI front-end to multi-tiered web architectures that require sub-second response time with a high degree of scalability, manageability, availability, security, and performance. and implemented software deliverables as detailed in the specifications.
+- Strong experience on designing and developing systems ranging from as simple as stand-alone applications with a nice GUI front end to multi-tiered web architectures that require sub-second response time with a high degree of scalability, manageability, availability, security, and performance. and implemented software deliverables as detailed in the specifications.
 - Designed and implemented web services using spring, Restlet, Jersey and Lift (scala) frameworks and working with API modeling languages (Swagger) in order to expose API resources to consumers.
 - Participate in architecture, design and code reviews.